elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The rest parameter and the arguments array-like object have similar behaviors.
 The rest parameter is relatively new compared to arguments.
 Although arguments are both array-like and iterable, it is not an array.
 It does not support array methods, so we cannot call arguments.map(...) for example.
 Also, it always contains all arguments.
-We cannot capture them partially, like we did with rest parameters.
-So, when we need these features, then rest parameters are preferred.
+We cannot capture them partially as we did with the rest parameters.
+So, when we need these features, then the rest parameters are preferred.
 Another issue is that arrow functions do not have access to arguments.
-If we access the arguments object from an arrow function, it takes them from the outer “normal” function.
-This reduces the potency of the arguments object and can lead to bugs in our code.
+If we access the argument's object from an arrow function, it takes them from the outer "normal" function.
+This issue reduces the potency of the arguments object and can lead to bugs in our code.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />